zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

 56574    ev44269     tarantool_box                            ev_run tick-stop
 ```

-The trouble solved with use one common dtrace object for all libs.
+The issue is solved with use one common dtrace object for all libs.
 You need to run:

 ```
 dtrace -G -s file.d *.o -o common.o
 ```

-And then link libs, objects and common.o to binary.
+And then link libs, objects and common.o to the binary.

-Doesn't work wildcards
+Wildcards don't work.
 -----

-I fixed first list of troubles, but I had strange result.
-Wildcards doesn't work for all providers.
+I fixed first issue.
+Wildcards do not work for all providers.

 Ready to use providers in module: